 Give it time.
 Yes, children may learn easily, when the language is part of their play time; but just as it takes them years to start speaking fluently in their 1st language, the same occurs with the 2nd one.
 It is a gradual process!

 When both Judith and I shared our mutual experiences, we were both wondering: since we only see positive long-term consequences of sharing more than one language with the children, why isn’t this done systematically in childcare centers, nursery schools, preschools, within the families?
 Bilingualism teaches so much about integration, the beauty of diversity, human nature’s interesting depth..

-That's our dream.
-A world where origins, culture and traditions aren't something to be ashamed of.
-Where language is one way of expressing who we are, and sharing it with others.
-Differences are interesting.
-Where we feel part of the same community of Humans.
+That’s our dream.
+A world where origins, culture and traditions aren’t something to be ashamed of.
+Where language is one way of expressing who we are, and sharing it with others; and differences are interesting.
+A world where we feel part of the same community of Humans.

 Resources and references

 I share with you some articles that I have taken as a reference, and useful readings as always!
 Links to Amazon in this page are affiliate links.